Bridging the Gap Between Agile and Change Management: Key Principles for Success

 Defining the service you are offering to the organization is one of the most critical activities.
 To do this, you need to conduct an assessment of where the organization is at and its various needs for change management services.
 Key questions to ask include:

 • How mature is the organization in managing change?
-You may want to refer to the Change Management Institute’s model of Change Maturity here to understand the different stages of organizational change maturity
+You may want to refer to the Change Management Institute’s model of Change Maturity here to understand the different stages of organisational change maturity

 • How much change is the organization going through?
 This will help determine the capacity of services required